GreenhouseCI/blog.greenhouseci.com/_posts/2016-09-09-reproducible-builds.md

 Since compiling everything from scratch is not practical (unless you are a Gentoo user ;)), there exists a great divide between the source code and final application.
 As a result, most of the libraries and applications that we use are distributed as compiled binaries. **But how can we be sure that the compiled source code matches that of the binary?**

 The obvious answer in this case would be of course that we let the users compile the source code and compare for themselves.
 If the distributed and self-compiled binaries are byte-for-byte the same then we can say with certainty that the source code matches the binary.
 But unfortunately it's not that easy!
 The byte-for-byte comparison must exclude code signatures since the end user will not have the private key which was used for distributing the application.
-It turns out that code signing is just the tip of the iceberg, as we will learn in the next chapter, very minuscule details can turn builds not reproducible.
+It turns out that code signing is just the tip of the iceberg, as we will learn in the next chapter, very minuscule details can turn builds irreproducible.

 Alas, it turns out that even with open source applications, we are at the mercy of the vendor of the software, and must assume that the vendor is not malicious nor compromised.
-At least until we have reproducible builds.
+At least until we have reproducible builds. **The added benefit of CI, that I discussed above, is added security both for the vendor and the consumer.**

 ## Problems with achieving reproducibility